nib-components/reactive-bindings/Readme.md

 ###data-option-text

-Set the text/value for a set of options in a select menu.
+Create and set the text/value for a set of options in a select menu.
 The property value should be an array of strings that will be used to create and populate the options in a select field.

 The Template